-- a new language, a new dance, learning to play an instrument, or knitting; taking a class on a topic that you like- these are all suggested activities that will place demands on the brain and thereby stimulate the brain- possibilities are endless)- as long as these activities are challenging you (not to difficult, and not too easy, but requiring effortful processing and concentration), these everyday activities will do the trick as well.
+- a new language, a new dance, learning to play an instrument, or knitting; taking a class on a topic that you like- these are all suggested activities that will place demands on the brain and thereby stimulate the brain- the possibilities are endless)- as long as these activities are challenging you (not to difficult, and not too easy, but requiring effortful processing and concentration), these everyday activities will do the trick as well.
 In short, the key is that these everyday activities will be cognitively effortful and fun

 - Brain games/ cognitive exercises

-- Social stimulation (e.g., keeping up social contacts; doing/ discussing things/ topics with friends over coffee, dinner/ lunch)
+- Social stimulation (e.g., keeping up your social contacts and friendships; doing things or discussing topics with friends over coffee, dinner/ lunch)

 - Physical exercises (e.g., walking, swimming, cycling, gym)

-- Stress reduction (e.g., relaxation, meditation; sufficient amount of daily rest/ sleep)
+- Stress reduction (e.g., relaxation, meditation; self-care activities; sufficient amount of daily rest/ sleep)

 And keep in mind, these are guidelines.
 If you need to make changes in your life, take it one step at a time.
 Start with the easiest/ most interesting change, make it a habit, and then add on other changes in a step-wise fashion.

 You can read more on the topic of cognitive aging here